QingliangLi/d3workshop/README.md

 3. Returns the data in the desired format for us (an `Array` of JavaScript Objects).

 I could have done the data wrangling in another language like Python or R and created a different dataset to be read in but wanted to show you that D3 and JavaScript can also do similar things.
 Our data should look like this after being returned by filterData.
 ![data variable](img/data_variable.png)

 ## Setting up D3 scales
-Besides these also need to define the scaling for the axes.
-Since we are making a horizontal bar chart, we will utilize two scale functions: `scaleLinear` and `scaleBand`. `scaleLinear` creates a linear mapping while `scaleBand` is specific for bar charts.
+Since we are making a horizontal bar chart, we will utilize two scale functions: `scaleLinear` and `scaleBand`. `scaleLinear` creates a linear mapping while `scaleBand` is a mapping specific for bar charts.
 It will split the range into n (number of teams) bands and compute the positions and widths of the bands.
 ```javascript
 let y = d3.scaleBand()
     .domain(data.map(d => d.team).reverse())